-While there are quite a few temples and shrines that frequently appear on the big screen, Aburahi Shrine (油日神社) isn’t just a film shooting location.
+While there are quite a few temples and shrines that frequently appear on the big screen, Aburahi Shrine (油日神社) in the ninja and ceramic city of Kōka isn’t just a film shooting location.
 Its splendid tower gate and gorgeous hallway blend perfectly with the surrounding scenery and beautiful nature!

 According to the shrine’s historical documentation, Aburahi Shrine was established in the Heian period (794 – 1185).
 Initially located at Mt.
 Aburahidake (油日岳), the shrine was later relocated to its current location.

 If you enjoy hiking, it is possible to travel from the trailhead at the left of the worship halls to the summit at the rear shrine of Aburahi Shrine.
 The god enshrined there is called Dake Daimyōjin (岳大明神).

 After Aburashi Shrine was relocated to flat ground, the main god enshrined became Aburahi no Ōkami (油日大神), who looks after oil-related matters.
 As he didn’t appear in Japanese mythology, he was determined to be a local deity.

 The Main Worship Hall and the Tower Gate of Aburahi Shrine

 According to one theory, Aburahi Shrine is said to be erected by Prince Shōtoku (聖徳太子).
 Since he is seen as a military god, Aburahi Shrine was treated as the base of the samurais in the Kōka region.

 From the donations from the samurais, the main worship hall was reconstructed in 1493.
 The cypress bark roof building has windows decorated by a rhombus lattice.
 Now, it is currently an Important National Cultural Property.

 The tower gate was completed a bit later, in 1566.
 The main worship hall, gate, and corridor also have their roof covered with cypress bark and are designated Important National Cultural Properties.